Skip to main content

 PatentsView’s data visualizations and analysis rely on a series of algorithms and post-processing techniques to sort inventors and assignees by name and place.
 We need this process, known as disambiguation, because patent data is often incomplete or inconclusive.

-In other cases, one inventor may apply for multiple patents using different variations on their name, like John Smith, J. Smith, and Johnny P. Smith.
+For example, one inventor may apply for multiple patents using different variations on their name, like John Smith, J. Smith, and Johnny P. Smith.
 Our algorithms help determine if these are all the same inventor or three different inventors.

 Why is this important?